Kasper Høgh: Hobro IK

 On 18 June 2021, Høgh signed a three-year deal with Danish 1st Division club Hobro IK.
 Høgh made a total of 12 appearances for the club, scoring four goals.

 AaB

-On 14 January 2022 it was reported, that Høgh had gone to Malta for a training camp with AaB.
+On 14 January 2022, it was reported that Høgh had gone to Malta for a training camp with AaB.
 Later in the same month, on 21 January, Høgh's transfer to the Danish Superliga club AaB was confirmed, signing a deal until June 2026.
 Høgh got his debut for AaB on 20 February 2022 against FC Midtjylland, scoring the second goal in a 2-0 win.

+Stabæk

 On 18 January 2023, Høgh joined newly promoted Norwegian Eliteserien side Stabæk on a year-long loan deal with a purchase option.
+On 2 July 2023, after scoring 8 goals in 14 games, Stabæk confirmed that the club had exercised the purchase option on Høgh with immediate effect, with Høgh signing a deal until the end of 2025.

+Bodø/Glimt

+On 2 October 2023, it was confirmed that Høgh had signed a pre-contract with Bodø/Glimt, which would take effect from January 2024.